rinpharma/r-pharma/content/home/welcome.md

 The conference is a relatively small, scientifically & industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.

-R/Pharma ran virtually from Oct 24-26 with workshops the week before and the week of the conference.
-We thank all the presenters and workshop hosts for this amazing event.
-Recordings will be online shortly.
+We are excited to announce that R/Pharma 2024 virtual conference will run from Oct 29-31 with workshops the week before.
+More details will come shortly on this site and through social media.